General format, style, and color

 On the page, select a Resize Handle and drag it across the centerline of that object to simultaneously resize and flip.In the Format Panel, the vertical and horizontal Flip Buttons flip the object while still maintaining its size and aspect ratio.

-Color Fills & Strokes, Gradients, and Replace Color
+Color Fills & Strokes, and Gradients

 You can apply color changes to object Fills and Strokes by using the Color Picker in the Fills & Strokes section of the Format Panel.
 As you add colors, the Project Colors list at the bottom of the picker will aggregate those swatches.